MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 ##  <a name="BKMK_ClientGP"></a> How to install clients with group policy
  You can use group policy in Active Directory Domain Services to publish or assign the Configuration Manager client to install on computers in your enterprise.
 The client installs when the computer starts.
 When you use group policy, the client displays in the Control Panel **Add or Remove Programs** for the user to install.

  Use the Windows Installer package (CCMSetup.msi) for group policy-based installations.
-This file is found in the folder **&lt;ConfigMgr installation directory\>\bin\i386** on the Configuration Manager site server.
+This file is found in the folder `<ConfigMgr installation directory>\bin\i386` on the Configuration Manager site server.
 You can't add properties to this file to modify installation behavior.

 > [!IMPORTANT]
 >  You must have Administrator permissions to access the client installation files.